wechaty/docusaurus/docusaurus/docs/contributing/contributor-program.md

 Then add it to the list at [Project using Wechaty](http://wechaty.js.org/docs/case-study/projects-using-wechaty)

-## Third Party Supports for Wechaty Contributors
+## Third-Party Supports for Wechaty Contributors

 ### Juzi.BOT